EV fires sound scary, but the data say a different story

 A battery fire is unfamiliar, visually intense, and often unpredictable.
 However, when examining the numbers, the story becomes far more nuanced.

 It is not easy to find reliable data, but according to EV FireSafe, only 0.0012 percent of electric passenger vehicles experienced a battery fire between 2010 and 2022.
-Others report slightly higher rates, with a 0.025% chance of EVs catching fire compared to internal combustion engine vehicles, which have a 1.5% chance.
+Others report slightly higher rates: a 0.025% chance of EVs catching fire, compared to 1.5% for internal combustion engine vehicles.
 This means ICE cars are much more likely to catch fire than electric ones.

 In other studies, gas-powered cars experience approximately 1,530 fires per 100,000 vehicles, while EVs average just 25 fires per 100,000.
 The difference is staggering.